Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

 In a practical implementation, the parties exchange many pulses~\cite{LeoEXP}, which are split into $n_{\text{b}}\gg1$ blocks of suitable size $N$\ for data processing; typically, $N=\mathcal{O}(10^{6})$ or more.
 Assuming that the channel parameters are stable, one can write Eq.~(\ref{sckeee}) for the generic block, i.e., for $N=\mathcal{O}(10^{6})$.
 The success probability $p_{\text{ec}}$ provides the fraction of blocks that are successfully processed into key generation.
-Under conditions of stability, parameter estimation can be performed in one-go over the entire set of sacrificed pulses $mn_{\text{b}}$, so that the estimator in Eq.~(\ref{wscase}) is expected to be quite close to the actual value.
+Under conditions of stability, parameter estimation can be performed in one-go over the entire set of sacrificed pulses $mn_{\text{b}}$, so that the worst-case estimators are expected to be quite close to the actual values.
 However, if the channel is not stable, but slowing varying with respect to the time-frame associated with a single block, then parameter estimation has to be done block-by-block and the final rate will be averaged over the blocks.
-In the following, we will assume that parameter estimation is based over the single-block statistics, so that we encompass the possibility of the second variable scenario.
+In the following, we will assume that parameter estimation is based over the single-block statistics, so that we encompass the possibility of variability.